Study of Form Factors and Observables in $B_c^- \rightarrow \bar{D}^{(*)0}\ell^-\bar{\nu}_{\ell}$ and $B_c^- \rightarrow D^{(*)-}\ell^+\ell^-$ decays: Theoretical Background

 with c=0.3.
-The second kind of double logarithms are also organised to all orders into a Sudakov factor as a consequence of $k_{T}$ resummation \cite{Nagashima:2002ia}.
+The second kind of double logarithms are also organised into all orders into a Sudakov factor as a consequence of $k_{T}$ resummation \cite{Nagashima:2002ia}.
 The Sudakov factor thus obtained fixes the infrared divergences in $k_{T}$ space.
-The factorization formulae thus obtained in $k_{T}$ space upon Fourier transform gets translated to the impact parameter space.
+The factorization formulae thus obtained in $k_{T}$ space, upon Fourier transform, are translated to the impact parameter space.
 Details of the derivation for form factors has been shown in \cite{Li:1994iu}.
 Following the same procedure, authors of \cite{Rui:2016opu} have derived the form factors for $B_{c}\rightarrow P,V$ channels, which we have adopted in this work for the analysis of semileptonic and rare decays of $B_{c}$ meson.
-However, there is modification that we have introduced in the Sudakov factor arising from $k_{T}$ resummation. \\ Analysis of $B_{c}$ meson, being a heavy-heavy system, involve multiple scales, and may be studied in formalism for heavy quarkonium decays.
-Resummation of such systems are much more complicated than for B meson decays.
-However taking the limit $m_{b}\rightarrow \infty$ but keeping $m_{c}$ finite, the $B_{c}$ meson can be treated as a heavy-light system and analysis of the decays can be carried out in conventional PQCD approach for B meson decays \cite{Kurimoto:2002sb}.
+However, we have introduced a modification to the Sudakov factor arising from $k_{T}$ resummation. \\ Analysis of $B_{c}$ meson, being a heavy-heavy system, involves multiple scales and may be studied in the formalism for heavy quarkonium decays.
+Resummation of such systems is much more complicated than for B meson decays.
+However, taking the limit $m_{b}\rightarrow \infty$ with $m_{c}$ remaining finite, the $B_{c}$ meson can be treated as a heavy-light system and analysis of the decays can be carried out in the conventional pQCD approach for B meson decays \cite{Kurimoto:2002sb}.
 We have modified the Sudakov factors by considering the effects a finite charm quark mass scale will have on $k_{T}$ resummation formalism.
-Details of the formalism has been shown in \cite{PhysRevD.97.113001}.
-The Sudakov exponent thus derived taking the charm quark mass effect in the impact parameter space has been derived to have the form
+Details of the formalism have been shown in \cite{PhysRevD.97.113001}.
+The Sudakov exponent thus derived, taking the charm quark mass effect in the impact parameter space, has been derived to have the form

-where the expressions for $s(Q,b)$ representing the Sudakov exponent obtained by $k_{T}$ resummation of an energetic light quark, $A(\alpha_{s}(\bar{\mu}))$ and $B(\alpha_{s}(\bar{\mu}))$ has been taken from \cite{Li:1999kna}.\\ However it is to be noted that in case of $B$ mesons, this modified pQCD framework is not necessary.
-This is because unlike $B_{c}$ mesons, the $B$ meson is formed by the $b$ and $u$ quarks, the former being a heavy quark and the later a light quark.
-Thus analysis of $B$ mesons can be carried on using the conventional pQCD approach, and the introduction of finite charm quark mass scale is not required in this case.
+where the expressions for $s(Q,b)$ representing the Sudakov exponent obtained by $k_{T}$ resummation of an energetic light quark, $A(\alpha_{s}(\bar{\mu}))$ and $B(\alpha_{s}(\bar{\mu}))$ has been taken from \cite{Li:1999kna}.\\ However, it is to be noted that in the case of $B$ mesons, this modified pQCD framework is not necessary.
+This is because, unlike $B_{c}$ mesons, the $B$ meson is formed by the $b$ and $u$ quarks, the former being a heavy quark and the latter a light quark.
+Thus, the analysis of $B$ mesons can be carried out using the conventional pQCD approach, and the introduction of a finite charm quark mass scale is not required in this case.